Confiscation: Scope

 As a punishment, it differs from a fine in that it is not primarily meant to match the crime but rather reattributes the criminal's ill-gotten spoils (often as a complement to the actual punishment for the crime itself; still common with various kinds of contraband, such as protected living organisms) to the community or even aims to rob them of their socio-economic status, in the extreme case reducing them to utter poverty, or if he or she is condemned to death even denies them the power to bequeath inheritance to their legal heirs.

 Meanwhile, limited confiscation is often in function of the crime, the rationale being that the criminal must be denied the fruits of their fault, while the crime itself is rather punished in some other, independent way, such as prison term, physical punishments or even a concurring fine.

 Often, police will auction items confiscated via police auction or asset forfeiture and keep the proceeds.
 Theoretically, it is possible for owners to buy back confiscated items.

 In airports, potentially dangerous items (such as hazardous chemicals, weapons, and sharp objects) are usually confiscated at inspections.
 Other items, such as certain food, may also be confiscated, depending on importation laws.
 Depending on the nature of the items, some may be returned at the end of the flight, while most are discarded or auctioned off.
 The musical comedian Anna Russell had an Irish harp confiscated by the U.S. Customs Service.

 History

+Roman Law

 Originally, in Roman law, confiscation was the seizure and transfer of private property to the fiscus (treasury) by the emperor; hence the appropriation, under legal authority, of private property to the state.

+English Law

 In modern English law, confiscation embraces forfeiture in the case of goods, and escheat in the case of lands, for crime or in default of heirs (see also Eminent domain).
 Goods may also be confiscated by the state for breaches of statutes relating to customs, excise or explosives.
 In the United Kingdom a confiscation order is a court order made under part 2 (England & Wales), part 3 (Scotland) or part 4 (Northern Ireland) of the Proceeds of Crime Act 2002 requiring a convicted defendant to pay a specified sum of money to the state by a specified date.